wp-plugins/roost-for-bloggers/readme.txt

 == Screenshots ==

+1. Create your Roost Account.
+(It's Free!)
-1. Log in to your Roost Account.
+2. Log in to your Roost Account.
-2. Roost plugin from the Wordpress dashboard showing analytics, manual push, and settings.
+3. Roost plugin from the Wordpress dashboard showing analytics, manual push, and settings.

 == Changelog ==

+= 2.0.5 =
+* Now supports Auto Push when posting from the WordPress mobile app and by email via Jetpack by WordPress.com
+* New first time login screen
+* Roost API check on activation to see if URL is reachable
+* Code cleanup

 = 2.0.4 =
 * Changed hard limit to soft character limit on manual notifications